nltran/cautious-train/index.md

 ---
 layout: page
-title: ZGUEGXL uses technology to create pleasure
+title: ZGUEGXL delivers technology to create pleasure
 ---

 Machines will never replace humans, especially when in comes to adult entertainment.
 Who wants to get off from bunch of lifeless random pixels or a led-riddled blinking contraption?
 Not us.